top of page

 When a new board takes over, they often receive:

-If a limb falls, if a resident trips on exposed roots, if standing water damages foundations, the association is still responsible.
+This lack of information creates significant exposure.
+If a limb falls, if a resident trips on exposed roots, or if standing water damages foundations, the association remains responsible.
+Rotation does not erase risk.

 The Most Overlooked Landscape Liabilities in HOAs

-Erosion and Drainage Failure: Water movement changes over time.
+2. Erosion and Drainage Failure: Water movement changes over time.
+What worked five years ago may now be undermining sidewalks and foundations.

-Root Damage to Hardscape: Lifting sidewalks and cracking retaining walls create trip hazards and ADA exposure.
+3. Root Damage to Hardscape: Lifting sidewalks and cracking retaining walls create trip hazards and ADA exposure.

-These are not cosmetic problems.
-They are financial exposures.
+These are not cosmetic problems; they are financial exposures.

 The Financial Impact of Doing Nothing